hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/WebSocketServerUpgrade.md

 ### WebSocket Context

 The context that is passed to the WebSocket handler along with the inbound stream and outbound writer is different depending on how you setup your WebSocket connection.
-In most cases the context only holds a `Logger` for logging output and a `ByteBufferAllocator` if you need to allocate `ByteBuffers`.
+In most cases the context only holds a `Logger` for logging output.

 But if the WebSocket was setup with a router, then the context also includes the ``/HummingbirdCore/Request`` that initiated the WebSocket upgrade and the ``/Hummingbird/RequestContext`` from that same call.
 With this you can configure your WebSocket connection based on details from the initial request.
 Below we are using a query parameter to add a named WebSocket to a connection manager